storesafe/cordova-sqlite-storage/README.md

 ## Known issues

-- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android ~~(in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled)~~ or Amazon Fire-OS.
+- INSERT statement that affects multiple rows (due to SELECT cause or using triggers, for example) does not report proper rowsAffected on Android (in case [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) is disabled) or Amazon Fire-OS.
 - Memory issue observed when adding a large number of records on Android and Amazon Fire-OS, due to JSON implementation
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time.
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - If a sql statement fails for which there is no error handler or the error handler does not return `false` to signal transaction recovery, the plugin fires the remaining sql callbacks before aborting the transaction.
 - In case of an error, the error `code` member is bogus on Android and Windows (fixed for Android in [litehelpers / Cordova-sqlite-enterprise-free](https://github.com/litehelpers/Cordova-sqlite-enterprise-free)).
 - Possible crash on Android when using Unicode emoji characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which _should_ be fixed in Android 6.x
-- REGEXP is only supported on iOS ... implementation-dependent for Android and Amazon Fire-OS, known to be broken on Windows ("Universal") and WP(7/8).
+- REGEXP is only supported on iOS, known to be broken on Android (default database implementation) and Windows ("Universal").
 - Close database bugs described below.
 - When a database is opened and deleted without closing, the iOS version is known to leak resources.
 - It is NOT possible to open multiple databases with the same name but in different locations (iOS version).